Prerequisites

 - Install Ubuntu ISO on the VM with the above prerequisites

-- You will be prompted with below screen when the installation starts:
+- You will be prompted with the below screen when the installation starts

 - Choose the preferred language